DFE-Digital/tra-digital-design-history/app/posts/find-your-trn/2021-12-14-stopping-matching-on-email-address.md

 Records in the Database of Qualified Teachers (DQT) can have email addresses associated with them.
 For most records, this email address is recorded onto DQT by the ITT training provider, either via HESA or DTTP/Register, at the point that the TRN is issued.

-If a TRN holder uses the 'Find my TRN' service shortly after the creation of the TRN, it's plausible that their DQT email address is still an email address they regularly use.
+If a TRN holder uses the 'Find your TRN' service shortly after the creation of the TRN, it's plausible that their DQT email address is still an email address they regularly use.

 However, this becomes less likely over time: